PoemaIX/KSKB-IX/docs/index-en.md

     * "Transitable" route server.
         * You can be a voluntary **transit sponsor**, and help us to transit our routes to upstreams such as STUIX or AS6939 without setting up BGP sessions for each downstream one by one.
         * Those who need transit can connect to `RS Transitable` to get IP transit.
-        * Transit Sponser can reject to transit a specific downstream by tagging routes with `(199594:0:AS number)`.
+        * Transit Sponsors can reject to transit a specific downstream by tagging routes with `(199594:0:AS number)`.
-    * Client Roles: **Downstream** and **Transit Sponser**
+    * Client Roles: **Downstream** and **Transit Sponsor**
         * The default role is downstream, you can't announce full table to it.
-        * Once you have been registered as a transit sponser, then you can send full table to `RS Transitable`.
+        * Once you have been registered as a transit sponsor, then you can send full table to `RS Transitable`.
         * You have to transit routes to upstreams for downstreams.
     * It's experimental since peering routes and transit routes are mixed in the same BGP session.
 You have to split them with bgp_large_community.
         * Routes with `(199594:65530:7)` attributes are transit routes and should be treated as upstream routes.
-Transit Sponsers should reject these routes.
+Transit Sponsors should reject these routes.
-        * Similarly, when exporting external routes into `RS Transitable`, please tag them with `(199594:65530:7)` as reference for other Transit Sponsers.
+        * Similarly, when exporting external routes into `RS Transitable`, please tag them with `(199594:65530:7)` as reference for other Transit Sponsors.
-        * Only transit sponsers can export the full table into `RS Transitable`.
+        * Only transit sponsors can export the full table into `RS Transitable`.
 Please refer to the `Obligation of transit sponsors` below.
     * In a nutshell:
         * **Regular member: Set `RS Transitable` as an upstream**
         * **Transit sponsor: Set `RS Transitable` as an downstream**, reject all routes contains `(199594:65530:7)` and add `(199594:65530:7)` while exporting routes.